nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 <a name="case1step2"></a>
 ### Step 2 - Obtaining the correct data 📜

-For this project, I will use data from June 2020 to May 2021, as this is the most recent data available at the time of analysis (July 2021).
+For this project, I will use company data from June 2020 to May 2021, as this is the most recent data available at the time of analysis (July 2021).
 The data for this project is located in a [public data source](https://divvy-tripdata.s3.amazonaws.com/index.html).

 * **Storing and organising the data**